Lava Beds Trails

 This trail follows a series of collapsed lava tube trenches as it meanders through a juniper and sagebrush wilderness area.
 You can easily turn this trail into a 10 mi (16 km) loop by connecting to the Missing Link and Bunchgrass trails.
 Trailhead can be accessed from the A-loop of the campground.

 Enjoy a dynamic landscape and changing views as you traverse much of the park along this north to south trail.
 A former monument road, the Lyons Trail crosses into park wilderness and affords ample opportunites for wildlife viewing and big skies.
-Currently you can access to the trail from the Skull Cave parking area and hike to the Three Sisters Trail.
-The northern entrace west of the Hospital Rock parking area is closed.
+Lyons trail has two access points, The northern trailhead for Lyons trail is located near Hospital Rock while the southern trailhead is located at the skull cave parking area.

 Special Concerns in Wilderness Areas